tech-srl/bottleneck/README.md

 # On the Bottleneck of Graph Neural Networks and its Practical Implications

-This repository is the official implementation of the paper: [On the Bottleneck of Graph Neural Networks and its Practical Implications](https://arxiv.org/pdf/2006.05205)
+This is the official implementation of the paper: [On the Bottleneck of Graph Neural Networks and its Practical Implications](https://arxiv.org/pdf/2006.05205)

 See also [[video]](https://youtu.be/vrLsEwzZTCQ)[[slides]](https://urialon.cswp.cs.technion.ac.il/wp-content/uploads/sites/83/2020/07/bottleneck_slides.pdf).